patrickb84/othello/README.md

 **:game_die: Play it at [https://repl.it/@PatrickBradshaw/Othello](https://repl.it/@PatrickBradshaw/Othello)**

 The game _Othello_ written in Java with a GUI.
+It tracks the score and legal moves and is a lot of fun to play with a buddy.
 This was an assignment for _Advanced Programming_ at SLCC and was featured in a department-wide showcase.

 <img src="https://i.ibb.co/2k5WC20/othello-cover-2.jpg" alt="Our Othella app" width="450px" />